silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_CMS/Javascript_Development.md

 		})
 	})(jQuery);

-### Custom jQuery/JavaScript in the CMS

-To call additional Javascript or jQuery files in to the CMS, edit your mysite/config/config.yml file as follows:

-	:::javascript
-	LeftAndMain:
-	   extra_requirements_javascript:
-	      - '/path/to/file.js'

-### jQuery Plugins
+## jQuery Plugins

 A jQuery Plugin is essentially a method call which can act on a collection of DOM elements.
 It is contained within the `jQuery.fn` namespace, and attaches itself automatically to all jQuery collections.
 The basics for are outlined in the official [jQuery Plugin Authoring](http://docs.jquery.com/Plugins/Authoring) documentation.

 There a certain [documented patterns](http://www.learningjquery.com/2007/10/a-plugin-development-pattern) for plugin